LeoLupo1/numanalysisfinal/Multidimensional_Root_Finding.md

 ### Newton's Method

-Newton's Method is a 1 dimensional root approximating tequenique.
+Newton's Method, also sometimes called the Newton-Raphson Method, is a 1 dimensional root approximating tequenique.
 That is, it let's you approximate for the value of x where f(x) = 0.

 1. Find the tangent line of the function you are trying to approximate at any random point on the function.
 2. Simply find the root of that tangent line.